chenga3/CITS3403-web-project/README.md

 	chmod +x worker.py
 	./worker.py
-	./worker.py & (to run in the backgroud)
+	./worker.py & (to run in the background)

 ##### Start the Flask app